-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: Digital rectal exam You pay \$0 per visit.
+Services that are covered for you What you must pay when you get these services Digital rectal exam You pay \$0 per visit.
+Prior Authorization may be required. • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prior Authorization may be required.
-Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prior Authorization may be required.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not You pay 20% coinsurance per visit. limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-Prior Authorization may be required.
+You pay \$0 for items \$100 or less and 20% coinsurance for items greater than \$100.
+Prior Authorization may be required .
 Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-You pay \$30 per visit.
+You pay \$10 per visit.
 Prior Authorization may be required.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per misuse preventive benefit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting. counseling to reduce alcohol misuse preventive benefit.
+Prior Authorization may be required .